Harshitn1995/Jarvis/docs/README/creating-segments.md

 It’s as simple as that!

-Creating segments in WebEngage is like building a house of Legos - all you need to do is select the right blocks and place them.
+Creating segments in Jarvis is like building a house of Legos - all you need to do is select the right blocks and place them.
 After building the structure, if you don’t like the way it has turned out, you can always hit the reset button (at each step) to start afresh.

 **Now let’s deep dive into all the steps of segment creation.**